Hubert Douglas Delany: Early life

 Hubert Douglas Delany III was born on December 31, 1993, to parents Deborah Delany and Hubert Delany Sr. II, at Stamford Hospital in Stamford, Connecticut.
 Delany grew up in both Stamford and nearby Wilton for the first few years of his life.
 As a teenager growing up in Stamford's Waterside district, Hubert helped create Stamford's first Diversity Festival.

-Delany is the great-grandson of Hubert Thomas Delany, an American civil rights pioneer, lawyer, politician, Assistant U.S. Attorney, the first African-American Tax Commissioner of New York, and one of the first appointed African-American judges in New York City.
-Delany's two great-grandaunts Sadie and Bessie Delany wrote the autobiographical bestseller Having Our Say: The Delany Sisters' First 100 Years, which tracked the family's genealogy dating back through 18th-century enslavement.
+Delany is the great-grandson of Hubert Thomas Delany, an American civil rights pioneer, lawyer, politician.
 His twice great-grandfather, Henry Beard Delany (1858–1928), was born enslaved, but became the first African American Bishop Suffragan of the Episcopal Church (United States).
 Other notable family members include Harlem Renaissance poet Clarissa Scott Delany and American author, science fiction writer, and literary critic Samuel R. Delany.

 Military career

 Delany enlisted in the United States Army in August 2015 and attended Basic Combat Training at Fort Jackson, South Carolina and Advanced Individual Training at the Defense Information School in Fort Meade, Maryland.